maglr/laravel-passport-spa-js/README.md

 const laravelClientOptions = {
   /**
    * REQUIRED
-   * Your Laravel Passport authentification domain url such as `'auth.server.com'`.
+   * Your Laravel Passport authentification url such as
+   * `'auth.server.com' or 'http://auth.server.localhost'`.
    */
   domain: string;